stefandebruyn/idempotent/README.md

 ### Testgroups

 A testgroup is a series of tests that test the same method.
-The following line defines a testgroup for the method `shift(...)`.
+The following line defines a testgroup for some method `add`.

 ```java
 testgroup add